-Mr. Quinn is a partner and co-leader of the law firm's top-ranked aviation practice.
-He has served on the Governing Committee and as General Counsel and Secretary of the Flight Safety Foundation since 2004.
-In 2011, he was elected Vice Chair of the International Civil Aviation Organization (ICAO) Task Force on Safety Information Protection.
-He has served on the Governing Committee of the ABA Forum on Air & Space Law since 1994, including as Chair in 1996-98, and as Editor-in-Chief of its legal journal, The Air & Space Lawyer, from 1997-2010.
+In 2014, he was appointed as an Arbitrator to the Experts Committee of the Shanghai International Aviation Arbitration Court.
+He also served as the Facilitator for the first-ever ICAO Council Retreat.
+In 2011, he was elected Vice Chair of the ICAO Task Force on Safety Information Protection.
+He has served on the Governing and Executive Committee of the ABA Forum on Air and Space Law, including as Chair in 1996-98, and as Editor-in-Chief of its legal journal, The Air & Space Lawyer, from 1997-2010.

-He acts as regulatory, enforcement, antitrust, commercial, criminal, and litigation counsel to several domestic and international airlines, aerospace companies, airports, lenders/lessors, private equity/hedge funds, online travel agents, and other aviation companies.
-His recent efforts include the American Association of Airport Executives (AAAE) and US Contract Tower Association (USCTA) in litigation against the FAA in the Ninth Circuit over its decision to close 149 contract towers.
-He is representing Japanese battery manufacturer GS Yuasa relating to FAA, NTSB, and JTSB investigations, and other matters arising out of the Boeing 787 grounding.
-He is representing an Australian company regarding the potential privatization of Midway airport, after successfully representing Aerostar, the winning bidder and a 50-50 partnership of Highstar Capital and ASUR, a Mexican airport holding company, in the public-private partnership to manage Luis Muñoz Marín International Airport in San Juan, Puerto Rico.
-He is also representing the Aviation Working Group, a large coalition of aerospace companies, lenders, lessors, and law firms, regarding non-citizen trust issues.
+He has represented the American Association of Airport Executives (AAAE) and US Contract Tower Association (USCTA) in litigation against the FAA in the Ninth Circuit over its decision to close 149 contract towers, which were reopened.
+He represented Australian company IFM regarding the potential privatization of Midway airport, after successfully representing Aerostar, the winning bidder in the P3 of LMM in San Juan, Puerto Rico.
+He has also represented the Aviation Working Group, a large coalition of aerospace companies, lenders, lessors, and law firms, regarding aircraft registration and non-citizen trust issues.

-Mr. Quinn has been particularly active in broadband wireless interference issues with the GPS signal, and criminal investigations and prosecutions of aviation accidents around the globe.
-He has represented multiple clients in FAA and NTSB investigations and criminal prosecutions after airline crashes, including as lead counsel in the successful defense of SabreTech in the criminal investigations and prosecutions following the ValuJet 592 crash.
+Mr. Quinn has been active in broadband wireless interference issues with the GPS signal, and criminal investigations and prosecutions of aviation accidents around the globe.
+He has represented multiple clients in FAA and NTSB investigations and criminal prosecutions after airline crashes, including major airlines, aerospace manufacturers, and repair stations, including in the successful defense of SabreTech in Federal and State enforcement and criminal prosecutions following the ValuJet 592 crash.

-- Best Lawyers in America, Litigation – Regulatory Enforcement (SEC, Telecom, Energy) (2010-2014)
+- Best Lawyers in America, Litigation – Regulatory Enforcement (SEC, Telecom, Energy) (2010-2017)

-- Who's Who Legal, Aviation: Regulatory—DC (2009-2013)
+- Who's Who Legal, Aviation: Regulatory—DC (2009-2016)

-- Best of the Best USA, Aviation, Euromoney/Legal Media Group (2009, 2011-2013)
+- Best of the Best USA, Aviation, Euromoney/Legal Media Group (2009, 2011-2014)

 - Irish Legal 100 (2010-2012)